talhasaruhan/cpp-matmul/README.md

 * Windows platform
 * 64-bit Intel CPU with AVX / FMA support

-This program relies on Intel for cpuid responses and intrinsics and Win32 API for logical-physical processor mapping and setting thread affinity.
+This program relies on Intel specifix cpuid responses and intrinsics and Win32 API for logical-physical processor mapping and setting thread affinity.

 Build the solution (see build options), then navigate to *x64\\Release\\* and run this command or call “run.bat”.
 If you don’t have “tee” command, just delete the last part or install